bajajanirudh/CV-Project/README.md

 the reconstructed image "reconstructed_image.jpg" can be viewed for comparision of data loss. all other images are residual for code running purpose and can be ignored.

-# for using the py files
+# For using the .py files

-# for compressing
+# For Compressing
 open terminal
     python image_compressor.py "input_image_path"

 "compressed_background.png" and "compressed_background.jpg" will be generated

-# for decompressing
+# For Decompressing
 open terminal
     python decompressor.py "compressed_foreground" "compressed_background"